macs3-project/MACS/docs/bdgdiff.md

 ### Step 1: Generate pileup tracks using callpeak module

 Purpose of this step is to use `callpeak` with -B option to generate bedGraph files for both conditions.
-There are several things to be
+There are several things to
 remember: 1. `--SPMR` is not compatible with `bdgdiff`, so avoid using it; 2. prepare a pen to write down the number of non-redundant reads of both conditions -- you will find such information in runtime